cldougherty/SubstanceTween/README.md

 * For v2.5 - The animation curve values/keys are not supposed to be manipulated in the editor curve window.
 Only the tangents are supposed to be manipulated
 * Unity 2017.1 might crash when displaying dialog boxes after a long period of time.
 I noticed this was fixed in 2017.1.1p4
 Changelog:

+2.5.9 – 2/21/18 – 2017.2.0f3  (2017.3.0 works but gives warnings that can be ignored.   )
+Will make full release notes soon:
+* The tool is now opened by adding a “SubstanceTool” component to an object that has a ProceduralMaterial attached.
+* This tool is now used in the inspector instead of a EditorWindow
+* Optimization: Broke script up into smaller Utility scripts.
+* Feature: Tool now works while in Edit mode
+* Feature: Can update animated prefab with tool instead of using prefabProperties script
+* Feature: Replaced Lists with Reorderable lists
+* Feature: You can now Add LODs to prefabs
+* Feature: Add/Remove Keyframes in the built in curve editor
+* Feature: Created gameplay tools (animation trigger, spawn animated prefabs, prefab follow)
+* Feature: Added ability to update parameters for all keyframes.
+* Feature: Added button for deleting all keyframes
+* Feature: Created timeline for scrubbing through animation.
+* Feature: Added scripts for Unit testing.
+* Optimization: Increased Performance for animated prefabs (removed nested for loops)
+* Optimization: When creating the prefab I delete non animating parameters
+* Optimization: If I choose a preset in the curve editor the window will close.
+* Optimization: Made prefabProperties more user friendly.
+* Fixed Bug: Reading more than 10 keyframes from XML files would mess up the order of keyframes.

 2.5 – 10/20/17 – Unity 5.6.0f3 / 2017.1.1p4 /2017.2.0f3
 * Feature: Added Toolbar to use for all main functions
 * Feature: Tool can now animate Enum and Boolean values